SandraM133/workforce-demand-analysis/README.md

 ---

 ## Project Status
-This project is currently in progress and may be expanded with additional analysis or forecasting techniques in the future.
+This project is currently in progress and may be expanded with additional analysis or forecasting techniques in the future..